Engine Performance: Input Sensors

 The (IAT) or intake air temperature sensor is a thermistor that changes its signal according to intake air temperature.
-The PCM will provide a richer air fuel ratio as cool air passes the sensor.
-The is because cool air is denser and contains more oxygen than warm air does.
+The PCM provides a richer air-fuel ratio as cool air passes the sensor.
+Cold air is denser and contains more oxygen than warm air does.